DarrellAucoin/IntroSQL/Intro_SQL_Presentation.md

 1. Open SQLite browser
 2. Open `stats_club.db` database file in the downloaded directory
 3. Click on 'Execute SQL' tab
-    1. Open SQL file `IntroSQL.sql` file in the downloaded directory
+    1. Open SQL file `IntroSQL_Presentation1.sql` file in the downloaded directory
     2. Follow along with file, executing statement as topics dictate
 4. Content of the talk is on https://github.com/NormallySane/IntroSQL/wiki (open in your favorite browser)